Application and admission

 The application to the PhD Programme in Business Studies which will be open in the beginning of March and is usually open until 31 March.

-The department conducts research and provides education on the doctoral level in the following fields: Entrepreneurship, International Business, Marketing, Organization/Management, Accounting/Finance.
+The department conducts research and provides education on the doctoral level in the following fields: Entrepreneurship, International Business, Marketing, Organisation/Management, Accounting/Finance.

 In order to get a PhD position, the candidate needs to be admitted to the doctoral programme, and for this, his/her potential ability to pursue the programme is decisive.